AliSher-DevOps/Article-Scraping-/README.md

 # Article-Scraping-
-5000 Article   data scrap from website ABC Search \n
+5000 Article   data scrap from website ABC Search

-How to run :\n
+How to run :
-Your chorme version should be Version 96.0.4664.93 \n Install python,selenium libaries\n
+Your chorme version should be Version 96.0.4664.93 Install python,selenium libaries
-Run Scraper file \n
+Run Scraper file